Haghighatbin/TwitterBots/README.md

 # TwiTel

-A Python bot which it picks the favstar tweets (based on the number of the Favs and retweets) and transfers to a telegram channel.
+A Twitter bot which receives favstar tweets (based on the number of the Favs and Retweets) and transfers them to a specified telegram channel.

 # Who To Unfollow
-A Python bot based on Twitter API.
+A Twitter bot based on Twitter API.

 *For more information please refer to the comments within the main codes.